oceanprotocol-archive/OEPs/11/README.md

 }
 ```

+To implement the exchange between Ocean tokens and Drops without transfer transaction, we adopt the **2-Way peg approach** similar to the mechanism behind [RootStock](https://faq.rsk.co/hrf_faq/what-is-the-2-way-peg/):

+* there is no single transaction to transfer Ocean tokens or Drops;
+* To purchase Drops, some Ocean tokens are locked and the corresponding Drops with the same value are unlocked.
+* To sell Drops, the Drops get locked again and the Ocean tokens with the same value are unlocked.
+* both procedures are handled by smart contract to ensure the security.

-The curation market smart contract MUST has sequential operations as below:
+In the practical implementation, curation market smart contract MUST execute following operations:

-* freeze the Ocean tokens that are used to purchases drops;
+* lock the Ocean tokens that are used to purchases drops;
-* deduct the amount of Ocean token from user's balance in Provider struct;
+* reduce user's balance of Ocean token by the same amount;
-* credit corresponding drops to users by incrementing their balance of drops.
+* increase user's balance of drops by the amount that has an equal value with the locked Ocean tokens;
 * reverse above operatins when users un-stake.

 The process can be illustrated with below figure: